joey8angelo/joey8angelo/README.md

 Hello!
-I am Joseph D'Angelo, I am a computer science student at The University of California, Riverside.
+I am Joey D'Angelo, I am a computer science student at The University of California, Riverside.